By Mrs. Chana Rose, Educational Director of the Menachem Education Foundation

 The “she’ayno yodei’a li’sh’ol” is the child who does not know enough to formulate a question.
 Or, he does not know that he is allowed to ask a question, or may be too timid to do so.

 The Haggada teaches us, “at p’sach lo – you initiate for him.”
 Don’t wait for the child to ask, but reach out, engage him, and show that you are listening.
 The Haggada employs the feminine form for “you” – “at” – to teach us to use a soft and gentle approach for this child.
-We are warm and inviting, as we would be to the very young.
+We are warm and inviting, as a mother would be to her young.

 I will always remember the interaction that led me to decide on a playgroup for my child.
 This three-year-old was perceived as “shy” – by friends, neighbors, and even family.
 I brought little Chaya Mushka with me to a school open house to meet a prospective Morah, Sarah Chuzhin.